Forcing Rhubarb In Winter - How to

 It is advisable not to force a single crown of rhubarb for two years in a row.
 Allow the forced rhubarb crown to grow naturally in the garden the year after it has been forced (preferably for two years), and choose alternate roots for the next forcing period.

-~photo credit: C Jonathan Ratnage - reproduction prohibited
+~ photo credit: C Jonathan Ratnage - reproduction prohibited

-Notice how the rhubarb in this picture of rhubarb forced indoors has very pink stalks, and light green small leaves.
+Notice how the rhubarb in this picture (above) of rhubarb forced indoors has very pink stalks, and light green small leaves.

 Outdoor rhubarb can be forced during the winter by placing large pots or decorative rhubarb forcers over the rhubarb crowns (roots).
 Be sure to clear away the area around the base of the plant crown, removing any decaying leaves and weeds, to avoid the rhubarb crown from rotting.